OS: Android 11 with OxygenOS 11

 Weight: 6.6 ounces

-The OnePlus 8T arrived with such promises but had fallen short of the upper echelons of the best Android phones.
+The OnePlus 8T, despite having an amazing foundation, never quite made it to the best Android phones.
 If you want a OnePlus phone that gets our seal or approval, then check out our review of the OnePlus 9.

 OnePlus 8T review: Price and release date

 There’s only one version of the OnePlus 8T available in the U.S. and it's the model with 12GB of RAM and 256GB of storage.
 It's been available to buy since October 23 2020.

 The beefy U.S. spec, which is variable in Aquamarine Green and Luna Silver colors, will set you back $749.
 That makes the 8T $50 more expensive than the OnePlus 8, which started at $699 but had less RAM and storage.

 In the U.K. the Lunar Silver model is only available with 8GB of RAM and 128GB of storage, but costs £549.
 The Aquamarine Green only comes with the higher spec and costs £649.
 Both went on sale on October 20.

 At this price, though, the higher-spec OnePlus 8T still pushes the upper end of the mid-range phone arena.
 That’s both a good and bad place to be in.
 As many phones have hit or surpassed the $1,000 marker, there aren’t a great deal that offer a suite of flagship specs or standout features for a sub-$800 price.
 However, the competition that’s there is stiff indeed.